Skip to main content

 APR / APYCost of borrowing (APR) or return for lending (APY), annualizedYes

-Loan durationTime period of the loan (starts at acceptance)Fixed at 3 days
+Loan durationTime period of the loan (starts at acceptance)Yes (1 to 30 days)

-Offer expirationHow long the offer stays visible (separate from loan duration)Lend: fixed at 24h / Borrow: 1-7 days
+Offer expirationHow long the offer stays visible (separate from loan duration)Lend: 24h fixed / Borrow: 1, 3, or 7 days

 Together, these parameters determine an offer’s attractiveness.
 Matching occurs when the terms align with current market demand.